 Ingredients Needed to Make Healthy Broccoli Stir Fry

-Flank steak- flavorful piece of meat, very lean.
+Flank steak- a flavorful piece of meat, very lean.
 Best when marinated.

 Arrowroot flour- used for thickening the sauce; helps the sauce to stick to the beef and broccoli.
 Used in place of corn starch to make this recipe whole30 friendly.

-Garlic- great for immune support, reducing blood pressure, lowering risk of heart disease and a good source of antioxidants.
+Garlic- great for immune support, reducing blood pressure, lowering the risk of heart disease, and is a good source of antioxidants.